Governance

 4. Memory

 All state is persisted so work survives restarts.
-Session state lives in .helm/session.yaml, system config in helm.yaml, handoffs in .helm/handoffs/.
+Session state lives in .helm/session.yaml, config in helm.yaml, handoffs in .helm/handoffs/.
 Decisions are never lost between sessions.

 5. Guard